-This humiliated ambassador probably was Fu An 傅安, an ambassador of the Hongwu Emperor (r.
+This humiliated ambassador was most likely Fu An 傅安, an ambassador of the Hongwu Emperor (r.
 1368-1398), the founder of the Ming dynasty.
-Bringing the emperor’s letter and tribute gifts, in 1395 Fu An led a delegation of 1,500 people to Tamerlane.
-Then he was detained by Tamerlane so he did not return to the Ming court until 1407.
-Hence, Fu An, who was still detained in 1404, should be the ambassador of Cathay seated originally above Clavijo and his fellows.
-This also means that the Mamluk ambassador, who was also present, probably witnessed the whole incident, and even learned something about the Ming emperor like Clavijo, who mentioned: “This emperor of Cathay is called Chuyscan, which means nine empires; but the Zagatays (Chaghadaids) called him Tangus, which means ‘pig emperor.’
+In 1395, Fu An led a delegation of 1,500 people to Tamerlane, carrying a letter and tribute gifts from emperor.
+He was then detained by Tamerlane and did not return to the Ming court until 1407.
+Hence, Fu An, who was still in Samarqand in 1404, would have been the ambassador of Cathay seated originally above Clavijo and his fellows.
+This also means that the Mamluk ambassador, who was present at the gathering, probably witnessed the whole incident, and even learned something about the Ming emperor, similarly to Clavijo, who mentioned: “This emperor of Cathay is called Chuyscan, which means nine empires; but the Zagatays (Chaghadaids) called him Tangus, which means ‘pig emperor.’
 He is the lord of a great country, and Timour Beg used to pay him tribute, but he refuses to do so now.”

-“Tangus” originated from Turkic languages, probably resembling the Turkish word for pig, “domuz”.
-Yakuts, a Turkic ethnic group native to North Siberia, used such a designation to humiliate their adjoining people.
-Today, this designation is used for the speakers of Tungusic languages who are native to Siberia, east-northern China, and Mongolia.
+“Tangus” takes its origin from Turkic languages, probably resembling the Turkish word for pig, “domuz”.
+The Yakuts, a Turkic ethnic group native to North Siberia, used this designation to humiliate neighboring tribes.
+Today, this designation is used for the speakers of Tungusic languages who are native to Siberia, North-East China, and Mongolia.

-According to the explanations provided by Clavijo, the designation “Chuyscan” seems to originate from Chinese, evoking thoughts of the Chinese character for nine, jiu (九), and the title “khan” used by Mongol rulers (usually transcribed as han 汗 in Chinese).
-The association with “khan” is not merely a phonetical conjecture but has a certain historical basis.
+According to the explanations provided by Clavijo, the designation “Chuyscan” seems to originate from Chinese, calling to mind the Chinese character for nine, jiu (九), and the title “khan” used by the Mongol rulers (usually transcribed as han 汗 in Chinese).
+The association with “khan” is not merely a phonetic conjecture but has a certain historical basis.
 Although the emperors of the Ming dynasty were Chinese, a Timurid envoy referred to Emperor Yongle (r.
-1402-1424) as “the Dayming khan” (the khan of the Great Ming) – which consists of “khan”, the Turkic title of the highest political office.
-This was a political legacy of the Mongol Empire, which had a profound influence on the identities of the imperial families that inherited its territory.
+1402-1424) as “the Dayming khan” (the khan of the Great Ming), “khan” being the Turkic title designating the highest political office.
+This was part of the political legacy left by the Mongol Empire, which had a profound influence on the identities of the imperial families who inherited its territory.

-Indeed, Yongle, who returned the Chinese capital to Khanbaliq, is shown by Clavijo to demand tribute for claiming himself to be a successor to Qubilai who ruled not only the Chinese but also the ruler of various Mongol realms.
-Thus, he regarded Tamerlane as his subject.
-Yongle’s aspirations to present himself as the Yuan successor, the rumors that he was a descendant of the Mongols, his title with khan and the fact that under him Khanbaliq, mentioned by Clavijo as Cambalu, remained the capital of China as it was in the Yuan dynasty can explain why Mamluk authors did not show an awareness of the dynastic change in China.
+Indeed, Yongle, who returned the Chinese capital to Khanbaliq, is depicted by Clavijo as demanding tribute as the self-proclaimed successor to Qubilai, ruling over not only the Chinese but various other Mongol realms.
+Accordingly, he would have regarded Tamerlane as his subject.
+Yongle’s aspirations to present himself as the Yuan successor, together with the rumors that he was a descendant of the Mongols, his title of “khan,” and the fact that under him Khanbaliq (“Cambalu” in Clavijo’s account) was reinstated as the capital of China, which it used to be under the Yuan dynasty, can explain why Mamluk authors did not show an awareness of the dynastic change in China.

-However, not only Ming emperors but Tamerlane also claimed to be a legitimate heir of the Mongol Empire.
-The Central Asian Muslims had deeply accepted the notion that only descendants of Chinggis Khan were eligible to hold the highest political office.
-Hence, Tamerlane, despite not being a Chinggisid descendant, strategically married two Chaghadaid princesses.
-Ibn ʿArabshāh (1392-1450) referred to them as al-malika al-kubrā (the Queen major) and al-malika al-ṣughrā (the Queen minor), respectively from the Chaghadaid Khanate and later Moghulistan (1347-1462).
+However, Tamerlane, too, claimed to be the rightful heir of the Mongol Empire.
+The Muslims of Central Asian had a deeply entrenched notion that only the descendants of Chinggis Khan were eligible to hold the highest political office.
+Despite not being a Chinggisid descendant, Tamerlane strategically married two Chaghadaid princesses—to whom Ibn ʿArabshāh (1392-1450) referred as al-malika al-kubrā (the Queen major) and al-malika al-ṣughrā (the Queen minor)—from the Chaghadaid Khanate and Moghulistan (1347-1462) respectively.